man-group/page-objects/docs/introduction.rst

 ============

 Browser-based testing is hard to get right.
-There are wonderful tools out there like Seleinum that allow us to drive a web browser around our sites with the minimum of effort to provide true integration tests.
+There are wonderful tools out there like Selenium that allow us to drive a web browser around our sites with the minimum of effort to provide true integration tests.

 With this great power however, comes a great way to create thousands of lines